 The Athletic Director oversees the program.
 The sports program is self-sufficient, and the various sports subsidize each other.
 The only income from the program at present is the registration fee.
 The money collected is used to pay for equipment, tournament costs and referee fees.
-Parents are invited to join the Sports Boosters who help run concessions with proceeds supporting the sports program.
+Parents are considered part of the Sports Boosters who help support the sports program.
 We recruit coaches from amongst our teachers, college students, HS students and interested adults outside the school community.